News: Relief Across Borders Supports First-Ever Medical Evacuation from Gaza to Ireland

 “I am deeply grateful to all those involved in the evacuation of these sick and injured children and will continue to assist the Minister for Health in fulfilling this initiative.
 While no child should be forced to flee their home, I warmly welcome their safe arrival, and I know that the care they will now receive will be transformative for them.”

 Ireland’s response to the crisis in Gaza has included significant humanitarian funding and the provision of in-kind assistance.
-A significant proportion of this funding supports the delivery of essential services including healthcare in Gaza and neighbouring countries.
-Ireland has provided €40 million in humanitarian assistance since last October.
-This includes €20 million provided in February for the UN Relief and Works Agency (UNRWA) the main agency unpinning all humanitarian efforts (including healthcare delivery) in Gaza.
-Irish support to UNRWA, WHO, Red Cross and through the EU ensures that healthcare continues to be delivered in Gaza even in the most difficult of circumstances.
+A substantial portion of this funding supports the delivery of essential services, including healthcare, in Gaza and neighboring countries.
+Since last October, Ireland has provided €40 million in humanitarian assistance, including €20 million allocated in February to the UN Relief and Works Agency (UNRWA), the primary agency underpinning all humanitarian efforts in Gaza, including healthcare delivery.
+Irish support to UNRWA, WHO, the Red Cross, and the EU ensures that healthcare continues to be delivered in Gaza, even in the most challenging circumstances.

 Notes